 mash usually, mashed potatoes.
 However, I also hear reference to butternut pumpkin mash (mashed butternut squash) and other mashed vegetable dishes.
 I have also eaten a tuna potato pie at a country restaurant that turned out to be mashed potatoes mixed with tuna, no doubt an adaptation of Shepherd's pie.
 My recipe of the latter was a hamburger-vegetable mix topped with mashed potatoes.

 mate friend (British origin).
 Londoner Craig Johnson noticed this essential part of an Aussie greeting was missing from my dictionary.
 Thanks, Craig!
 Aussies (most frequently men) call just about everyone mate.
 Perhaps I should qualify that: Most Aussie men call every other Aussie man mate.
 Someone addressing a stranger in the U.S. might ask, "How's your day going?"
 This would be an incomplete sentence to an Aussie male, who would always ask, "How's your day going, mate?"
 Never just "Hello," but always "Hello, mate."
-(Well, maybe I should mention that in many American cultures, a man might greet another man with "How's it going, man?"
+(Well, maybe I should mention that in many American cultures, a man might greet another man with "How's it going, man?")

 maths mathematics.
 It is never said in the singular, math, as it is in the United States.

 Matilda The bushman's swag, or bundle of belongings that he carries.
 To waltz Matilda is to carry the bundle.
 Neither the Oxford Australian nor Bryson's In a Sunburned Country knew the origin of the terminology.
-It is assumed that this use of "waltzing Matilda" was already well established when Australian nineteenth-century poet Banjo Paterson wrote his famous song, "Waltzing Matilda."
+It is assumed that this use of "waltzing Matilda" was already well established when nineteenth-century Australian poet Banjo Paterson wrote his famous song, "Waltzing Matilda."
 There are several interpretations of the story in the song, but there is no certainty about its meaning.
 An apparently carefully researched interpretation of the famous song is at http://www.anu.edu.au/people/Roger.Clarke/WM/WMText.html.
 There is also an extensive website published by the National Library at http://www.nla.gov.au/epubs/waltzingmatilda/.
-Now in early 2009, Aussie Taryn East tells me, "specifically it's the motion of the bundle swinging back and forth as you walk... thus waltzing."
-Geoffrey Hall of Sydney adds, "In the German language the word Waltz means roll or rolling.
+In early 2009, Aussie Taryn East wrote to tell me, "specifically it's the motion of the bundle swinging back and forth as you walk... thus waltzing."
+Geoffrey Hall of Sydney added, "In the German language the word Waltz means roll or rolling.
 The connection to a swag being rolled up is obvious.
 Add to that the idea of walking around the bush, it is a natural progression from rolling up a swag (bedroll) to waltzing/rolling that swag from day to day."

-meat pie similar to a pot pie, but without vegetables and not so drippy—and the pastry is alway top and bottom, as it is designed to be eaten with the fingers.
+meat pie similar to a pot pie, but without vegetables and not so drippy—and the pastry is always top and bottom, as it is designed to be eaten with the fingers.
 It is made with ground beef (beef mince, the Aussies would say) and seasonings.
 Click here for one of several recipes that can be found online.

 midgies gnats and other tiny flying things.
 Aussie Taryn East tells me she has only heard it said as midges, which I find in the Oxford Australian to be an Old English term for gnat.